shawndacosta/G20-AI-PROJECT/Installation.md

 Run:
 - notebooks/05-interface.ipynb

-The interface allows you to:99
+The interface allows you to:

 - Select the state
 - Select a city (filtered by state)